 They are malware experts—things like the latest Android or IOS code threats.
-McAfee’s security section is definitely worth an ad so that subscribing IT security professionals can understand what their total protection virus software is achieving.
+McAfee’s security section is worth an ad so that subscribing IT security professionals can understand what their total protection virus software is achieving.

 8. Security Google Blog

 Google’s blog is from the well-known Google search engine team.
-It releases posts at a less frequent rate than some of the other sites on the list, but the information that they do put out is generally essential cybersecurity news.
+It releases posts at a less frequent rate than some of the other sites on the list, but the information they put out is generally essential cybersecurity news.

 9. Graham Cluley

 Graham Cluley is another security analyst whose notes make this list of the top sources for IT security professionals.
 He is a public speaker who has given many enterprise employees and company administrators a live lecture on the dangers they were facing.
 He was a programmer back in the early 90s.
 Then, his work helped produce some of the earlier versions of antivirus software before it was as common as table salt.

 Sophos also gave him some of the action by taking him on as an employee.
 He puts out about one or two articles a day.
 There is another great spot on the site.
 It is a “Smashing Security” podcast that lets pros hear what others in the industry think and discover.
 A podcast is a great way to take security news, whether on the phone during a workout or in the car on the drive to work.
 He can even be hired to speak at the next company gathering.
 Management can make sure that everyone understands the objectives and goals.